 The fifth and final official day of the Puro Sabor Festival is a bit lighter on the schedule, both out of a growing need for some rest as well as in preparation for the final dinner and celebration that happens Friday night.
 I’m using a bit of that time both to rest, catch up with some friends, as well as write up the day so far.

-After the usual meeting in front of the main church to swap busses and get on our way to the day’s destinations, I was off to Abdel Fernández’s factory, which I had never seen, while Charlie Minato was off to Puros Estelí Nicaragua S.A., otherwise known as PENSA, but likely best known as the home of the J.C.
+After the usual meeting in front of the main church to swap buses and get on our way to the day’s destinations, I was off to Abdel Fernández’s factory, which I had never seen, while Charlie Minato was off to Puros Estelí Nicaragua S.A., otherwise known as PENSA, but likely best known as the home of the J.C.
 Newman’s Brickhouse and Quorum brands, among others.

 Having never been more than by Abdel Fernández’s factory and after hearing numerous reviews about its size, capacity of tobacco, production, and simply because it’s incredibly attractive from the outside, I was eager to finally set food beyond the gate.
 Once inside, it certainly lives up to expectations almost immediately, and it was certainly a stark contrast to the two factories I visited on my first day in Estelí.